igolas0/Self-Driving-Car-Path-Planning-Project/README.md

 ![alt text][image2]

-The best result achieved was almost 30 miles driven (27 miles) after a bit more than half an hour:
+The best result achieved was almost 30 miles driven without incidents (27 miles) after a bit more than half an hour:

 ![alt text][image3]